rivtDocs/rivtdocs.github.io/docs/index.md

 ## Introduction

-Recent developments in open source software tools can be applied to improving the writing and sharing of engineering documents.
+Recent developments in open source software tools can be applied to writing and sharing engineering documents.

 Many engineering technologies in the 21st century are evolving slowly, and design procedures are often fixed in standard codes for decades.
 The core of good engineering work now lies in understanding different, established, technologies and then skillfully and efficiently combining them to fit project requirements.
 Calculation documents are the first draft in the process of making these combinations work.
-Being able to easily cut and paste from previous projects lets an engineer explore more options, focus on key issues and improve solutions.
+Being able to easily cut, paste and share from previous projects lets an engineer explore more options, focus on key issues and improve solutions.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
-The model of shared incremental improvement in text documents (software code) has proven effective in programming.
-The extension of this approach to engineering calculations appears promising.
+The model of shared incremental improvement in text documents e.g.software code, has proven effective in programming.
+The extension of this approach to engineering calculations is promising.

 A number of powerful calculation programs exist, but they include barriers to widespread sharing.
 These include high initial and recurring software costs.